KentonWhite/ProjectTemplate/website/getting_started.markdown

 ![ProjectTemplate Directories](./directories.jpg)

 As you can see, `create.project()` has set up a whole series of subdirectories for us.
 We'll see what each of these does as we move on.
-For now, let's just pull in that data file `letters.csv` that you downloaded earlier.
+For now, let's just pull in that data file `letters.csv.bz2` that you downloaded earlier.
 We'll place it into the `data` directory:

-		mv ~/Downloads/letters.csv data
+		mv ~/Downloads/letters.csv.bz2 data

-With the `letters.csv` data set in place, we can start to use ProjectTemplate's automated data loading features.
+With the `letters.csv.bz2` data set in place, we can start to use ProjectTemplate's automated data loading features.
 Open up R again and type the following:

 		library('ProjectTemplate')
 		load.project()